gautamhazari/.net_server_side_library/mobile-connect-library/README.md

-# GSMA MobileConnect .Net SDK
+# GSMA MobileConnect .Net Server Side Library

 ## Recommended Setup

-To utilise the SDK the following are required
+To utilise the server side the following are required

 - Visual Studio 2012 + Phone SDK 8.0 or Visual Studio 2013+